maskarade/Android-Orma/README.md

         this.key = key;
     }

-    @Getter // getter for the "value" column public String getValue() {
+    // used as a getter for the "value" column
+    // @Getter is optional in this case public String getValue() {
         return value;
     }

-    @Setter // setter for the "value" column public void setValue(String value) {
+    // used as a setter for the "value" column
+    // @Setter is optional in this case public void setValue(String value) {
         this.value = value;
     }